 - Don’t eat or drink for at least 1 hour after using nebulized lidocaine.
 This includes gum and hard candies.
-You can start eating and drinking again once the numbness has worn off and you’re able to swallow as usual.
+You can start eating and drinking again once the numbness has worn off and you can swallow as usual.

 - Sit upright for at least 1 hour after using nebulized lidocaine.
-You can lie down once the numbness has worn off and you’re able to swallow like usual.
+You can lie down once the numbness has worn off and you can swallow as usual.